sftpplus/sftpplus-docs/src/doc_source/upgrade/linux-and-macos.rst

 The automated and assisted method automatically create backups of the existing installation, stopping and restarting the system SFTPPlus service as needed.

-The manual method is provided to help you understand how the SFTPPlus process works, and to allow creating custom update procedures.
+The manual method to update is documented to help you understand how the SFTPPlus process works, and to allow creating custom update procedures.

 ..  note::